esDotDev/get_it_mixin/README.md

 For instance you could register a handler for `thrownExceptions` of a `flutter_command` while you use `watch()` to get the values.

 In the example above you see that the handler function has a second parameter that we ignored.
-Your handler gets a dispose function passed there that a handler could use to kill a registration from within itself.
+This is a dispose function that the handler could use to kill a registration from within itself.

 ## StatefulWidgets
 All the functions above are available for `StatefulWidgets` too.
 However with this mixin the need for `StatefulWidgets` will drastically decline.